RWAlgorithms/SingleLinkagePartitions.jl/README.md

 # SingleLinkagePartitions
 Minimalist single-linkage clustering.

-Follows the algorithm by Sibson.
-Thanks to Dr. Veronika Strnadova-Neeley for her online notes on this topic.
+# Documentation
+The [documentation](https://rwalgorithms.github.io/SingleLinkagePartitions.jl/) has an overview and examples.

 # Quick-start